stanley-gu/standardsCh/chapter.md

 standard is clearly and unambiguously defined and while remaining easy to interpret and implement.
 In the modern world, standards have been applied to nearly everything from electronics cables and audio formats to paper sizes and telephone numbers.
-In the field of systems biology, desire to facilitate interoperability and reuse computational models and data was the impetus for developing standard electronic annotations and representations.
+In the field of systems biology, the desire to facilitate interoperability and reuse computational models and data was the motivation for developing standard digital annotations and representations.

 ## Minimum Information (MI)